 |Mastercard debit and credit|

-Staff don't ask for a lot of information - but being able to provide the following will help:
+When reporting a lost or stolen card the bank or card provider won't ask for a lot of information, but being able to provide the following will help:

-Visa will also ask for the 16-digit number on the card, saying it's vital to have this information kept somewhere separate from the card itself.
+Visa will also ask for the 16-digit number on the card.
+They say it's vital to have this information kept somewhere separate from the card itself.

-Bank staff should also confirm with the cardholder the address the new cards will be sent to; if not, it's worth checking as that's one of the details criminals will sometimes change to get a new card sent to them instead.
+Bank staff should also confirm with the cardholder which address the new card will be sent to.
+It's worth checking this point as criminals sometimes change an address to get a new card sent to them instead.

 After cancelling, there's not much to do but wait for a new card.

-If that means waiting without access to cash, though, providers may be able to forward emergency money in the interim, especially when cardholders are abroad.
+If a cardholder does not have access to any cash in this period, some providers are able to offer emergency money in the interim, especially when cardholders are abroad.

 Emergency cash: UK

-Natwest and RBS mobile customers can use the banks' apps to withdraw up to £250 a day without their card.
+Customers of these banks can use their mobile banking apps to withdraw up to £130 a day without their card.

-Logging on to the app and requesting a specific withdrawal amount will generate a time-sensitive code usable at RBS, Natwest, Ulster Bank and Tesco cash machines.
+Logging on to the app and requesting a specific withdrawal amount will generate a time-sensitive code usable at RBS, Natwest and Tesco cash machines.

-Other banks ask their card-less customers to visit their nearest branch with some form of identification, and most will make money available over the counter following a few security checks.
+Other banks ask their customers to visit their nearest branch with some form of identification in order to release some money, and most will make money available over the counter following a few security checks.

-Barclays can also organise an emergency debit card in branch, should having to wait two days be impractical.
+Barclays can also organise an emergency debit card in branch if having to wait two days is impractical.

-The other way to get cash in this situation is by holding a card protection policy: more on those down the page.
+Another way to access cash in this situation without relying on the bank is to hold a card protection policy.
+There's more on these down the page.

 Emergency cash: abroad